Submitting text-searchable PDFs

 the document (preferably a word that appears on several

-different pages) by entering the word into the search box.
+different pages) by clicking CTRL-F and entering the word in the Find box.

 If the message below appears, the document is not